Redrot/redrot.github.io/talks.md

 ### 2024

-- June 2024
-  - *On endotrivial complexes and the generalized Dade group*
-  - Groups and Algebras in Bicocca for Young Algebraists (GABY 2024), contributed talk
+- Groups and Algebras in Bicocca for Young Algebraists (GABY 2024)
-- May 2024
-  - *On endotrivial complexes and the generalized Dade group*
+> On endotrivial complexes and the generalized Dade group, June 2024
-  - Representation Theory and Related Geometry: Progress and Prospects, contributed talk
+- Representation Theory and Related Geometry: Progress and Prospects
-- May 2024
-  - *On endotrivial complexes and the generalized Dade group*
+> On endotrivial complexes and the generalized Dade group, May 2024
 - UC Santa Cruz Algebra and Number Theory Seminar
-- May 2024
-  - *On endotrivial complexes and the generalized Dade group*
+> On endotrivial complexes and the generalized Dade group, May 2024
-  - AMS Spring Sectional, San Francisco State University, Special Session
+- AMS Spring Sectional, San Francisco State University, Special Session on Group and Representation Theory
-- April 2024
-  - *What is Representation Theory?*
+> On endotrivial complexes and the generalized Dade group, May 2024
 - University of San Francisco Math Colloquium
-- January 2024
-  - *Endotrivial Complexes*
+> What is Representation Theory?, April 2024
 - University of Arizona Algebra Seminar
-- January 2024
+> Endotrivial Complexes, January 2024
-  - *Endotrivial Complexes*

 - JMM 2024 Contributed Paper Session
+> Endotrivial Complexes, January 2024
 ---

 ### 2023

-- December 2023
-  - *Endotrivial Complexes*
 - University of Bilkent Algebra Seminar
-- November 2023
-  - *Endotrivial Complexes*
+> Endotrivial Complexes, December 2023 (due to the time difference, this talk spanned 2 separate days!)
 - University of Georgia Algebra Seminar
-- October 2023
-  - *Endotrivial Complexes and the Trivial Source Ring*
+> Endotrivial Complexes, November 2023
 - UCSC Mathematics Graduate Student Seminar
-- September 2023
-  - *Endotrivial Complexes and the Trivial Source Ring*
+> Endotrivial Complexes and the Trivial Source Ring, October 2023
-  - Algebra and Number Theory in Conversation at Manchester, contributed talk
+- Algebra and Number Theory in Conversation at Manchester
-- May 2023
-  - *Endotrivial Complexes and Tensor Induction*
+> Endotrivial Complexes and the Trivial Source Ring, September 2023
 - AMS Sectional, Fresno, Special Session on Representation Theory of Non-Semisimple Algebras
-- January 2023
-  - *Endotrivial Complexes and Tensor Induction*
+> Endotrivial Complexes and Tensor Induction, May 2023
 - JMM 2023 Contributed Paper Session
+> Endotrivial Complexes and Tensor Induction, January 2023

 ---

 ### 2022

-- November 2022
-  - *Endotrivial Complexes and Tensor Induction*
 - UCSC Mathematics Graduate Student Seminar
-- October 2022
+> Endotrivial Complexes and Tensor Induction, November 2022
+- Science on Tap, hosted by SWE, UCSC Chapter
-  - *Checkers, Stacks and other fun things: a Potpourri of Combinatorial Puzzles and Games*
+> Checkers, Stacks and other fun things: a Potpourri of Combinatorial Puzzles and Games, October 2022
-  - Society of Women Engineers UCSC Chapter: Science on Tap
-- June 2022
-  - Oral Qualifying Exam
-  - UCSC Mathematics Department
-- May 2022
-  - *A Splendid Lift of Equivalences: Lifting p-Permutation Equivalences to Splendid Rickard Complexes*
 - UCSC Postdoc Symposium
-- May 2022
-  - *A Splendid Lift of Equivalences: Lifting p-Permutation Equivalences to Splendid Rickard Complexes*
+> A Splendid Lift of Equivalences: Lifting p-Permutation Equivalences to Splendid Rickard Complexes, May 2022
 - UCSC Mathematics Graduate Student Seminar
-- April 2022
-  - *A Splendid Lift of Equivalences: Lifting p-Permutation Equivalences to Splendid Rickard Complexes*
+> A Splendid Lift of Equivalences: Lifting p-Permutation Equivalences to Splendid Rickard Complexes, May 2022
-  - UCSC Graduate Symposium
+- UCSC Graduate Student Symposium
+> A Splendid Lift of Equivalences: Lifting p-Permutation Equivalences to Splendid Rickard Complexes, April 2022

 ---

 ### 2021

-- February 2021
-  - *Checkers, Stacks, and other fun things: a Potpourri of Combinatorial Puzzles and Games*
 - UCSC Mathematics Graduate Student Seminar
+> Checkers, Stacks, and other fun things: a Potpourri of Combinatorial Puzzles and Games, February 2021

 ---

 ### 2018

-- August 2018
-  - *Challenging Knights Tours*
 - MAA MathFest Contributed Session
+> Challenging Knights Tours, August 2018
 ---

 ### 2017

-- May 2017
-  - *The Combinatorial Polynomial Hirsch Conjecture*
 - Harvey Mudd Senior Thesis Day
-- April 2017
-  - *The Combinatorial Polynomial Hirsch Conjecture*
+> The Combinatorial Polynomial Hirsch Conjecture, May 2017
 - MAA SoCal/NV Sectional Poster Session
+> The Combinatorial Polynomial Hirsch Conjecture, April 2017

+---

+**Note:** Only public speaking appearances are llisted.
+This list does not include closed-door talks such as reading group presentations or oral examinations.